futurice/spiceprogram/_includes/contracts.md

 Fourth draft
 ------------

 Mikko and Olli were happy with this, so on to the next challenge.
 A big one!
 The Legal.
+Here we get help from Jorma Vartia, a Futurice board member.
+Pretty awesome to have someone with so much experience to weigh in, without having to actually pay for it!

-Here's what I sent:
+Here's what I sent to Jorma:

 > Fixes and enhancements to any open source components used in the project, created as part of the project work, can be published by the developers under the component's license